Academi-fy/backend/README.md

     > Replace the values with your own.

-4. Run the following command to generate the Prisma client:
+4. Run the following command to generate the Prisma client and all TypeScript interface:

     ```bash
     npx prisma generate